 With 7.4 acres of Aglianico and expecting about 70 tons, we harvested two reefers (refrigerated 18 wheelers) Monday night and another two on Tuesday night.

-Unlike the Montepulciano harvest when we used two trailers to haul the bins, this time with such heavy tonnage, we had three trailers each holding 8 bins going to and from the vineyard.
+Unlike the Montepulciano harvest when we used two trailers to haul the bins, with such heavy tonnage of Algianico, we had three trailers each holding 8 bins going to and from the vineyard.

-Once the Pellenc 4560 grape harvester unloaded its onboard bins filling the winery bins, the trailers were brought from the vineyard and the bins loaded into the reefer.
+Once the Pellenc 4560 grape harvester unloaded its onboard bins filling the winery bins with Aglianico, the trailers were brought from the vineyard and the bins loaded into the reefer.
 The process was continued until all bins were filled and both trucks loaded.

 Since we were getting more leaves than desired in the bins, as you can see in the above picture, Tuesday, before harvest, the Pellenc was tweaked to pick much cleaner fruit.
 That night, we began harvesting at 9:00pm and it seemed that everything went much faster – we were finished the actual harvest by 3:00am.
 I stayed awake for the whole thing!

-I can not express my joy at having all those grapes off the vines and at the winery!
+I can not express my joy at having all the Aglianico grapes off the vines and at the winery!
 The Aglianico is all contracted with Duchman Family Winery and is in the very capable hands of their winemaker, Dave Reily.